expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 4. What are the long-term regulatory risks?
 Will governments find ways to regulate bitcoin into uselessness to protect their monopoly on currency issuence?

+These are all pertinent critques that a professional news organization like Bloomberg *should* be asking of Bitcoin right now.

 **Q:**  *Who finances it?*